Now You See It (American game show): 1989

 Years after the original Now You See It came to an end, Mark Goodson Productions decided to try the show again once a pilot was done on October 20, 1988.
 In 1989, CBS again aired the show on daytime, and the new Now You See It debuted on April 3 at 10:30 a.m.
-(9:30 Central) in place of Card Sharks, another Mark Goodson show, which had been airing in that timeslot since January 1986.
+(9:30 a.m.
+Central) in place of Card Sharks, another Mark Goodson show, which had been airing in that timeslot since January 1986.
 Los Angeles news anchor Chuck Henry, was host, and the show was again taped at Studio 33 inside Television City in Hollywood.

 Not only did it face its sister Mark Goodson-packaged game Classic Concentration on NBC, but the new Now You See It faced a vastly changed television market.
 Syndicated talk shows such as Donahue and Sally Jessy Raphael had become popular and made games like Now You See It seem tame and quaint.
 Daytime viewership declined since 1975, from a surge in cable and pay channels giving viewers more choices than ever.
 With greater possibility for local advertising revenue from the talk shows, numerous stations passed despite the solid performance of its lead-in, Family Feud.

 Production of the syndicated game show Wheel of Fortune, at that point the biggest ratings winner in syndication, had moved to Studio 33 at Television City for the upcoming seventh season after spending the previous six at NBC Studios in Burbank, California.
 Meanwhile, NBC had cancelled the daytime edition of Wheel that had aired since 1975 due to a decline in ratings.
 The final episode aired on June 30, 1989.
 CBS took advantage of Wheel in its studio space and relaunched the daytime series shortly after the show left Burbank.
-Now You See It was the only CBS morning show that was not performing well in the ratings, and the network declined to extend their commitment past the original fifteen weeks.
-Now You See It came to an end on July 11, 1989 after seventy-five episodes.
+Now You See It was the only CBS morning show that was not performing well in the ratings, and the network declined to extend their commitment past the original fifteen weeks.Now You See It came to an end on July 14, 1989 after seventy-five episodes.
 The show closed with the entire stage crew joining Chuck Henry and the day’s champion to bid farewell.
 Wheel launched the following Monday and lasted until January 11, 1991 in the time slot before finishing its run on NBC later that year.